0x3C-0x3E/rayracer/README.md

-# Raylib Test
+# RayRacer - small racing game in raylib

 > [!WARNING]
 Work in progress!

-when your cmake file is larger than your c file...
+written in c again (: